Disenchantment (TV series): Reception

 For the second part, Rotten Tomatoes collected 15 reviews and identified 73% as positive, with an average rating of 6.6/10.
-The critical consensus reads: "As Disenchantments pieces slowly fall into place it grows deeper in character and world building to become a more fully realized show – if only those pieces would fall just a little bit faster."
-Kevin Yeoman of Screen Rant, describing it as a "considerable step forward in terms of storytelling, plotting, [and] character development" and an impressive improvement from Part 1.
+The critical consensus reads: "As Disenchantments pieces slowly fall into place, it grows deeper in character and world building to become a more fully realized show – if only those pieces would fall just a little bit faster."
+Kevin Yeoman of Screen Rant described it as a "considerable step forward in terms of storytelling, plotting, [and] character development" and an impressive improvement from Part 1.
 Joyce Slaton of Common Sense Media, reviewing parts 1 and 2, disliked the cartoon violence, rude jokes, and frequent alcoholism, but praised Bean as a "strong, non-stereotypical character," the non-problematic sexual content, and the beautiful animation, while noting that the language is mild.
 Slaton also claimed that the humor was "disappointing."

 For the third part, Rotten Tomatoes collected 5 reviews and identified 60% as positive.
 Vikram Murthi of The A.V.
 Club was critical of part 3, complaining that he was not satisfied with the episodes of the season, while Neal Justin of the Star Tribune pessimistically told readers to "enjoy it while you can."
 Tony La Vella of Gamerant had a similar view, arguing that the series "feels unfocused", while admitting that the show is "slowly laying the pipework to what could...be a satisfying conclusion."
 Marcel Schmid, in a German-language publication, described the series as a "lovingly designed series" with nice set design, beautiful background painting, effectively mixes "the Middle Ages with industrialization", engaging in social commentary, and has effective black comedy.
 Schmid also argued that the series had improved over time and stated that Steamland "offers a good contrast to medieval Dreamland."
 Additionally, Caitlin Kennedy of Nightmarish Conjurings positively reviewed the series, noting that while in Parts 1 and 2, it has been "immature in the most fun way possible", Part 3 went further, showing "the most growth and more comfortably dabbles in heavier topics in its unfolding epic narrative", and praises the expansion of the story, especially into places like Steamland, the "steampunk and technologically advanced counterpart to Dreamland."
 Kennedy also argued that Part 3 focused on love, loss, and mental health, while saying she is looking forward to more episodes.

+Other media

+It was announced at San Diego Comic-Con 2026 that the series would have a crossover with Futurama in the eleventh season of that series, in an episode entitled "A New New York Yankee in King Elfo's Court".